GAsNA/la-taverniere/README.md

 Run with ```make```.

 ## TODO
-- [ ]  Verification if text channel, when channel is required in command ChannelTypes:[]discordgo.ChannelType {
-            discordgo.ChannelTypeGuildText,
-        },
 - [ ]  Description message command in readme
 - [ ]  Verification message command when no title and no embed...
 - [ ]  Verification all log error